mitranim/fpx/docs/templates/index.md

 ## Bonus Arguments

-In Fpx, most collection functions, such as [`map`](#map-list-fun-a-b-c-), pass up to 3 additional arguments to the operator function.
+In Fpx, most collection functions, such as [`map`](#map-list-fun-args-), pass additional arguments to the operator function.
 Use this to define your functions statically and avoid local closures:

 ```js
 // local context